 As a self-employed insurance pro or business owner, you may not have the luxury of en employer-matched 401K built into your benefits package.
 That means it’s up to you, and you alone, to prepare for the future.

 There are actually four retirement plans for self-employed workers that can help reduce your taxable income while saving for retirement.

 If you have no employees other than a spouse, this type of plan is great because of its high contribution limit (up to $59,000 if you’re over 50) and because taxes are paid on withdrawals.
 Accounts with $250K or more do require an annual report with the IRS, but they are relatively easy to set up initially.

 These easy-to-set-up plans work well for self-employed workers with few or no employees.
 SEP IRA’s are also ideal if you’re looking to match contributions to profits, allowing you to contribute as much as $53,000 annually.
 Just keep in mind that if you do have employees, you can’t contribute a higher percentage to your own account than theirs.

-The SIMPLE IRA plan makes sense if you have a small business with lot’s of employees.
+The SIMPLE IRA plan makes sense if you have a small business with a lot of employees.
 While matching contributions are deductible for you, and most employees don’t contribute, there is the possibility of mandatory matching contributions.
-SIMPLE IRAs have moderate contribution limits and require little set up or maintenance.
+SIMPLE IRAs have moderate contribution limits and require little setup or maintenance.